niuers/Distributed-System-Design-Review/Load Balancer.md

 ## Load Balancer Algorithms

 ### Round Robin
+In a nutshell, round-robin algorithms pair an incoming request to a specific machine by cycling (or, more specifically, circling) through a list of servers capable of handling the request.
 It distributes the requests in order across the list of servers.

 1. We can use a fancy DNS as simple load balancer, when user types a domain in browser, DNS just sends the request to different servers in order.
    * A popular DNS server called BIND